liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/13-creating-ios-themes.markdown

 ## Child Theme [](id=child-theme)

-A Child theme inherits only the look and feel of its parent.
-It doesn't inherit any code.
+A Child theme inherits the look and feel of its parent and allows you to customize it to fit your needs.
 The example theme here uses `LoginScreenlet` to present the same components as the Default theme, but adjusted to a larger resolution.

 1. Create a new XIB file and use Interface Builder to build your new UI in it.
    Keep in mind, however, that you need to keep the same UI components as the parent theme.
 You can use the XIB file of your theme's screenlet as a template.
-Also, you should name your new XIB file after the theme's screenlet, with an additional modifier that indicates some information about the theme.
-For example, since the theme in this example uses `LoginScreenlet` and is meant for larger screen sizes, its new XIB file is called `LoginScreenlet_large.xib`.
+Also, you should name your new XIB file after the theme's view, with an additional modifier that indicates some information about the theme.
+For example, since the theme in this example uses the view class of `LoginScreenlet` (`LoginView`) and is meant for larger screen sizes, its new XIB file is called
+   `LoginView_large.xib`.

     ![Figure 2: The new XIB file for the Child theme.](../../images/screens-ios-xcode-child-theme.png)

 2. Change the position, size, or other properties of the parent components in the XIB.
-However, don't change the custom class, outlet connection, or `restorationIdentifier`.
+However, don't change the custom class (`LoginView` in this case), outlet connection, or `restorationIdentifier`.
 This is because Child themes must keep the same UI components as their parent theme.

-3. Install your new theme and insert its screenlet in any of your view controllers.
+3. Install your new theme (if you are using cocoapods) and insert its screenlet in any of your view controllers.
 Use the additional modifier from your XIB file's name as the value of the screenlet's `themeName` property.
-For example, for `LoginScreenlet_large.xib` this is `large`.
+For example, for `LoginView_large.xib` this is `large`.
 Your new UI then appears in Interface Builder.

 Fantastic!
 Next, you'll learn how to create an Extended theme.